 In 2014, the NAFO Commission and Scientific Council established a joint working group on risk-based management strategies, inter alia, to further enhance the development and application of the Precautionary Approach Framework to fisheries management in line with Annex II of the 1995 UN Fish Stock Agreement.
-This joint working group developed the management strategy evaluation (MSE) to the Greenland halibut stock, which is currently under application, and will be considering an MSE on an important redfish stock.
+This joint working group developed the management strategy evaluation (MSE) to the Greenland halibut stock, which is currently under application, and will be updated in 2023, along with an MSE plan for one of NAFO's redfish stocks.

 In 2014, the NAFO Fisheries Commission and Scientific Council established a joint working group on its ecosystem approach framework to fisheries management to, inter alia, promote the understanding of the functioning and dynamics of NAFO marine ecosystems including species interactions.
 This Working Group, supported by advice from the Scientific Council developed through the ongoing work of its Working Group on Ecosystem Science Assessment (WG-ESA), provides the primary guidance and recommendations to the Commission regarding the implementation of an Ecosystem Approach to the management of fisheries.
-The Working Group's responsibilities include the development and application of the Ecosystems Approach to Fisheries (EAF) Roadmap and recommendations on mitigation strategies and measures to avoid significant adverse impacts of bottom fishing activities on vulnerable marine ecosystems, including the evaluation of associated risks.
+The working group's responsibilities include the development and application of the Ecosystems Approach to Fisheries (EAF) Roadmap and recommendations on mitigation strategies and measures to avoid significant adverse impacts of bottom fishing activities on vulnerable marine ecosystems, including the evaluation of associated risks.